-Juan Gabriel is one of Mexico's most successful vocalists.
-A six-time Grammy nominee, Gabriel has sold 30 million copies of his albums and has performed sold-out concerts throughout the world.
-In addition to recording numerous hits on his own, Gabriel has produced albums for Rocio Durcal, Lucha Villa, Lola Beltran, and Paul Anka.
-His songs have been covered by a lengthy list of Latin artists, including Ana Gabriel (no relation), Rocio Durcal, Isabel Pantoja, Raúl Di Blasio, Marc Anthony, and Son del Son, the latter group having released two albums comprised entirely of Gabriel material, Costumbres and Son de Juan.
+Juan Gabriel was one of Mexico's most successful songwriters and vocalists.
+A six-time Grammy nominee, Gabriel sold over 100 million copies of his albums, and performed sold-out concerts throughout the world until his death at the age of 66.
+In addition to recording numerous hits on his own, Gabriel produced albums for Rocio Durcal, Lucha Villa, Lola Beltran, and Paul Anka.
+His songs were covered by a lengthy list of Latin artists, including Ana Gabriel (no relation), Rocio Durcal, Isabel Pantoja, Raúl Di Blasio, Marc Anthony, and Son del Son, the latter group having released two albums comprised entirely of Gabriel material, Costumbres and Son de Juan.
 The recipient of the ASCAP Songwriter of the Year Award in 1995, Gabriel was inducted into the Billboard Latin Music Hall of Fame the following year.
 During an interview shortly after his induction, Gabriel said, "I compose songs with a lot of simplicity because my school has been the streets and people have been my books."

-The youngest of ten children, Gabriel (born Alberto Aguilera Valadez) was raised in the border town of Juarez by his mother, who worked as a housekeeper.
-(He now owns the mansion in which she worked.)
+The youngest of ten children, Gabriel (born Alberto Aguilera Valadez) was raised in the border town of Juárez by his mother, who worked as a housekeeper.
+(He later owned the mansion in which she worked.)
 Singing from earliest memory, Gabriel was already writing his own songs by the age of 13.
 Changing his name to Adam Luna, Gabriel began singing in the nightclubs of Juarez's downtown strip in his teens.
-One night spot, El Noa Noa, was later immortalized in one of his most popular tunes.
+One nightspot, El Noa Noa, was later immortalized in one of his most popular tunes.
 Gabriel later moved to Mexico City, changed his name again to Juan Gabriel, and in 1971 recorded his first hit, "No Tengo Dinero" (I Have No Money).
 Over the next 14 years, he rose to international recognition, appearing in such films as Nobleza Ranchera, Del Otro Lado del Puerte, and Es Mi Vida.
 By 1985, he had sold an estimated 20 million records.